sjreive/bar-chart-project/README.md

     - barHeight ajusts the height of the bar based on the magnitude of the array element (as a % of the largest element)

-    - barWidth adjusts the width of the bars based on the number of inputs and the width of the viewport
+    - barWidth adjusts the width of the bars based on the number of inputs and the width of the viewport and adds generic labels

+    - generateYscale creates y-axis & axis labels

 **********
 NEXT STEPS
 **********
-- Update the onClick function prompt to take labels as well as numbers (objects rather than 1D array)
+- Add data labels to each bar
+- Add axis titles
-- Create a function that will display x & y axes
+- Create a function that when you click on the label a prompt box allows you to change it

 *********
 RESOURCES